-The IDBF also collects personal data as required by its membership of the World Anti Doping Agency.
-The data collected for this purpose complies with the International Standard for the Protection of Privacy (ISPPI) Article 7.
+The IDBF collects personal data as required by its membership of the World Anti-Doping Agency.
+The data collected for this purpose must comply with the International Standard for the Protection of Privacy and Personal Information (ISPPPI).

 The IDBF collects data in the following ways: